Dissipation-driven topological phase transitions in open quantum systems independent of system Hamiltonian: Introduction

 \section{Introduction}

 The investigation of topological insulators and superconductors in closed quantum systems constitutes a well-established research paradigm within condensed matter physics\cite{Topo1,Topo2,Topo3}.
 Here, the topological properties of a Hamiltonian are intrinsically encoded in its eigenstates, exemplified by bulk-boundary correspondence and quantized invariants like Chern numbers derived from Berry phases.
 However, the situation becomes fundamentally different in open quantum systems governed by Lindblad dynamics\cite{Lindblad1,Lindblad2}.
 Here, the system's evolution is described by a Liouvillian superoperator rather than a Hamiltonian, and quantum states must be treated as mixed density matrices.
 Two distinct paradigms emerge for characterizing topology in such dissipative settings.
 One focuses on the intrinsic topology of mixed states through their density matrix structure\cite{MixTopo1,MixTopo2,MixTopo3,MixTopo4,MixTopo5,MixTopo6,MixTopo7,MixTopo8,Huang25}, while the other explores the non-Hermitian topology\cite{NHTopo1,NHTopo2,NHTopo3,Kawabata19,NHTopo5,Lieu20,NHTopo6,NHTopo7} encoded in the Liouvillian superoperators.
+In parallel, field-theoretic approaches have established a comprehensive classification and the bulk-boundary correspondence for Gaussian steady states across all symmetry classes and dimensions\cite{steadystateclass1,Huang25}, with extensions to interacting systems\cite{steadystateinter}.
 Recent theoretical advances have established the modular Hamiltonian formalism ($\hat{\rho} = e^{-\hat{G}}$) as a rigorous framework for characterizing topology in quadratic Lindbladian systems\cite{Altland21,ModTopo1,ModTopo2,ModTopo3}, where $\hat{\rho}$ remains Gaussian and $\hat{G}$ stays quadratic.
 The Hermitian nature of $\hat{G}$ allows direct application of topological classification schemes of closed systems, provided its symmetry class remains preserved during dissipative evolution.
 This preservation imposes strict requirements for both Lindbladian operators $\{\hat{L}_\mu\}$ and the system Hamiltonian.
 There exists symmetry classification correspondence between Gaussian states and quadratic Lindbladians \cite{Mao25}.
 While existing studies have established that topological transitions necessarily occur at finite critical times $t_0$ when initial and steady states occupy distinct topological sectors, it remains unknown whether multiple topological transitions can occur even when initial and final states are in different topological sectors, or how to determine their exact occurrence times in symmetry-constrained open systems.